|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This combination of chicken parts, tomatoes, and mushrooms makes a wonderful meal with pasta or roasted potatoes.
-I used chicken leg quarters, but feel free to use bone-in chicken breasts, chicken thighs, or a cut-up chicken in this recipe, and adjust the time as needed.
+This is a versatile recipe, ideally suited for for a family or weeknight dinner.
+Instead of using chicken leg quarters, feel free to use bone-in chicken breasts, chicken thighs, or a cut-up chicken in this recipe, and adjust the cooking time as needed.

 - 4 chicken leg quarters, about 3 pounds